-Email: ppsinc@pps.org.ph
+Email: ppsinc@pps.org.ph/ppsinc2018.2020@gmail.com

 For first-time applicants, a letter must be sent to PPS HAB c/o the PPS President (see above) citing the cogent need to offer a residency training program.
 Following due deliberation, the Board either approves or denies such application.
 If approved, the new applicant will be instructed to proceed with the Self-Assessment Process (STEP TWO).